-The Kenyan coast has been influenced by a large number of different cultures throughout history, mainly due to the fact that Mombasa has been a bustling port since the 12th century.
-For 800 years Arabs, Swahilis, Portuguese, Omanis and British have all been passing through leaving pieces of their traditions and cultures behind.
+The Kenyan coast has been influenced by a large number of different cultures throughout history.
+This is mainly due to the fact that Mombasa has been a bustling port since the 12th century.
+For 800 years, Arabs, Swahilis, Portuguese, Omanis and British have all been passing through.
+They’ve left pieces of their traditions and cultures behind.

 The coast stays hot throughout the year, but nothing spoils a beach break like a sudden downpour – areas along the coastline also benefit from the breeze coming off the sea, which brings the humidity down, leading to more comfortable conditions.